When my then son Matthew came home from his first day of fifth grade, he announced, “I’m going to learn to play the euphonium!”

 Unfortunately, business leaders are often hesitant to use metaphors at work.
 Some they think it’ll make them sound unprofessional or imprecise.
 It won’t.
 But don’t take my word for it.
 Judge for yourself.
 Did you have a more accurate understanding of a euphonium after hearing the tuba metaphor or the dictionary definition?
 The tuba metaphor, right?
 Me too.
 It seems my son was wiser in this case than most adults.

-So, in this post, I wanted to share some of my favorite metaphors used by business leaders, and share a couple of methods of finding great metaphors of your own.
+So, in this post, I wanted to share some of my favorite metaphors used by business leaders for leadership storytelling, and share a couple of methods of finding great metaphors of your own.

 The first three on my list are ones I’ve shared before.
 So, I’ll just put the links to them here.